-The Department of Physics and Engineering offers a baccalaureate degree in Physics with a concentration in Computational Physics or Health Physics.
-Courses are offered in Physics, Physical Science, and Astronomy that fulfill the University's General Education requirement.
+Courses are offered in physics, physical science, and astronomy that fulfill the University's General Education requirement.
 These courses also serve as foundation courses for majors in biology, chemistry, mathematics, and engineering.
 The fundamental natural laws of the physical universe and the methods of scientific inquiry are essential parts of a liberal arts education.
-B.S. degrees in Engineering Technology with concentrations in Civil or Electronic are offered in conjunction with South Carolina's technical colleges.
-The Environmental Science option in Physics offers students a B.S. degree in Physics with a concentration in Environmental Science.

-The Physics programs seek to offer courses in astronomy, physical science, and physics that are taught by full-time faculty members with appropriate advanced degrees dedicated to science education at the University level.
-The courses offered in the department range in level from introductory courses that expose non-science majors to scientific thought to advanced courses that cover current and complex topics in modern physics.
-The laboratory experience is required in appropriate courses to illustrate the importance of experimentation to the scientific endeavor.
-For the majors in physics, the opportunity to undertake undergraduate research is offered.
-Since part of research is the interpretation and communication of results, majors graduating from these programs in the department are expected to be proficient in oral and written communication, familiar with the scientific literature, and aware of the importance and usage of computers in science.
+The Department of Physics and Engineering seeks to offer courses in astronomy, engineering, physical science, and physics that are taught by full-time faculty members with appropriate advanced degrees dedicated to science education at the University level.
+The faculty strive for excellence in instruction, research, and discipline-related service to the community.
+The courses offered in the department range in level from introductory courses that expose non-science majors to scientific thought to advanced courses that cover contemporary topics in physics and engineering.

+The laboratory experience is required in appropriate courses to illustrate the importance of experimentation to the scientific endeavor and engineering profession.
+For the majors in the department, the opportunity to undertake undergraduate research is offered and professional internships are encouraged.
+Majors graduating from programs in the department are expected to be proficient in oral and written communication, familiar with the scientific and engineering literature, and aware of the importance and usage of technology in science and engineering.